 You can also make use of parental leave after your child is born.
 In the Netherlands the total amount is currently set as 26 x your contractual working hours: for someone working 40 hours, this means 26 weeks of leave.
 Parental leave is generally unpaid and can be taken by both parents.

 However, new rules are coming in August 2022 that will make it possible for new parents to take a maximum of 9 weeks paid parental leave, up to a maximum payment of 70% of their day rate.
 While temporary employees do not receive a salary over the nine weeks of paid parental leave, they’re entitled to parental leave allowance from the UWV.
 The nine weeks of paid leave needs to be used within the first year of your child’s birth.
 The remaining 17 weeks of parental leave are unpaid and can be used until your child turns eight years old.

 Adoption and Foster Care leave

 You can take a maximum of six weeks leave if you adopt or foster a child.
 You can to take it straight away or spread it out over six months.
 During this period, you’re entitled to an adoption/foster care leave allowance from the UWV, equivalent to 100% of your day rate.

 Filing your tax return

-If you receive a request from the Belastingdienst to complete your income tax return, you are obliged to do so.
+If you receive a request from the Belastingdienst to complete your income tax return, you must do so.
 You can also complete your income tax return without receiving notification from the Belastingdienst.
 In any case you can file your income tax return as from 1st March, making sure to do so before 14th July.

 The Jaaropgaaf that we send only covers the period that you worked with Adams.
 If you had more than one employer in the previous year, you will receive a Jaaropgaaf from each employer.